Single-shot measurement of photonic topological invariant: Theory

-Ref.~\cite{Roberts2022} introduced a topological fibre to which we now apply our single-shot measurement technique.
-To measure the winding number, $\nu$, we inject a broadband spectrum into a single core of our topological multi-core fibre and observe the output profile across all cores.
-To find $\nu$, we first define the weighted intensity difference $I_{d} = \sum_m m(I_{Am} - I_{Bm})$ to be the output intensity difference between the two cores ($I_{Am}$ and $I_{Bm}$) within one unit cell, weighted by the unit cell label $m$ and summed over all unit cells to give a single value at a given wavelength $\lambda$.
-As shown in Figure~\ref{fig:1}C and detailed in SI, the measurement of $I_{d}$ across a broad range of wavelengths $\lambda$ gives us a direct measurement of $\nu$: $\nu = 2\langle I_{d} (\lambda) \rangle_{\lambda}$.
+Reference~\cite{Roberts2022} introduced a topological fiber which we now use to demonstrate our single-shot measurement technique.
+To measure the winding number, $\nu$, we inject a broadband spectrum into a single core of our topological multicore fiber and observe the output profile across all cores.
+To find $\nu$, we first define the weighted intensity difference $I_{d} = \sum_m m(I_{Am} - I_{Bm})$, also known as the mean chiral displacement~\cite{Maffei2018}, or photon population difference center~\cite{Wang2019}, to be the output intensity difference between the two cores ($I_{Am}$ and $I_{Bm}$) within one unit cell, weighted by the unit cell labeled $m$ and summed over all unit cells to give a single value at a given wavelength $\lambda$.
+As shown in Figure~\ref{fig:1}C, Eq.~\ref{eq:id_lambda}, and detailed in the supplemental material (SM), the measurement of $I_{d}$ across a broad range of wavelengths $\lambda$ gives us a direct measurement of $\nu$: $\nu = 2\langle I_{d} (\lambda) \rangle_{\lambda}$,